 The time between the release of PSAT/NMSQT scores in December of junior year and the official announcement of National Merit Semifinalist status in September of senior year can seem far longer than 10 months.
 Compass tries to fill that gap by providing up-to-date information throughout the process.
-An important starting point is understanding the previous year’s cutoffs and how they are likely to shift.
 The full set of class of 2017 cutoffs and estimates for the class of 2018 are included below.

 Class of 2017 Semifinalist Cutoffs and Estimated Range for Class of 2018

 The reason we emphasize the prior year’s scores is that our analysis has shown that they are the best predictors of future cutoffs.
 The chart below is based on restated historical cutoffs and new PSAT cutoffs for the class of 2017.
-It shows that cutoff changes have a roughly normal distribution.
-While some of our original April 2016 on estimate methodology post applies specifically to the change from the old PSAT to the new, it also discusses some reasons why score predictions should more properly be score range predictions.
-We can’t say definitely that a state’s cutoff will come in at 218, for example, but we can estimate that it will fall within a given range.
+It shows that, when viewed across all years in the 2009-2017 period, cutoff changes have a roughly normal distribution.
+The story gets more complicated when drilling into years with specific changes in Commended Student cutoff.
+See Researching National Merit Cutoffs or the previous year’s Methodology Update for more information.

 Parents familiar with old PSAT cutoffs may need help getting their heads around the more compressed range of cutoffs on the new test.
 The New PSAT Score Compression post gives a thumbnail sketch of how the changes have impacted cutoffs.